cldeluna/ac3_intro_to_jinja/AC3_Intro_to_jinja2.md

 # Variables in a Jinja Statement

-Outside of a control structure
+Outside of a control structure (jinja2 block)

 ```
 {{ var }}